hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ## Version History
+- 2.24
+  - Recovered SVs were not being used for re-segmentation.
 - 2.23
   - Fixed bug where SV VCF samples were being sorted into alphabetical order.
 Now they will be in same order as input VCF.
 - 2.22